Back to species list

 Behavior & Ecology

-Primarily insectivorous but also consumes other invertebrates and seeds.
-Forages on the ground, often in small groups.
-Exhibits a polygynandrous mating system where females may mate with multiple males and males attempt to remove competing sperm before copulation.
-Breeding season spans May through August, with possibly two broods annually.
-The cup-shaped nest is constructed off the ground in tussock grass, bushes, or scrub.
-Clutch size is approximately four blue or green, unspeckled eggs.
+Forages on the ground for insects, invertebrates, and seeds, often in small groups.
+Polyandrous mating system where females mate with several males; males attempt to remove existing sperm before mounting.
+Nests are cup-shaped, built off the ground in tussock grass, bushes, or scrub.
+Clutch size is about four blue or green unspeckled eggs.
+Breeding season is May to August, with possibly two broods.

 Conservation